Tips for Homeowners to Prevent Flood Damage

 - Always check with the Planning Department before you build on, alter, regrade, or fill in your property.
 A permit may be needed to ensure that projects do not cause problems on other properties.

-- Check the Frequently Flood Streets and Intersections Map (PDF)
+- Check the Frequently Flooded Streets and Intersections Map (PDF)

 - Avoid building in a floodplain unless you elevate and reinforce your home.